 You may not have started at Southwestern, but you’re working hard to get here!
 It’s just as important—if not more—to find the right college for your next educational step.
 Within these transfer pages you’ll find a wealth of great information, so let’s start with the basics…

-Students submitting a transfer application must complete a minimum of 12 credits prior to semester of entry (this excludes dual credit, concurrent enrollment, early college, and courses taken the summer immediately after high school graduation).
+Students submitting a transfer application must complete a minimum of 12 credits prior to semester of entry (this excludes dual credit, concurrent enrollment, AP, IB, early college, and courses taken the summer immediately after high school graduation).
 Southwestern evaluates all candidates using multiple factors to help reach admission decisions.
-Beyond the admission application, Southwestern requires a written essay, official high school and college transcripts, SAT or ACT score results and a College Official’s Report.
+Beyond the admission application, Southwestern requires a written essay, official high school and college transcripts, SAT or ACT score results and a College Conduct Report.
 Instructor evaluations and a personal interview are optional.
-Please note, Southwestern requires full-time enrollment and offers a traditional learning environment; evening, weekend or online courses are not offered.
+Please note, Southwestern requires full-time enrollment and offers a traditional learning environment; evening, weekend, or online courses are not offered.

-While we have no GPA minimums, successful candidates generally earn a 3.0 GPA or better in full-time college-level work.
+While we have no GPA minimums, successful candidates generally earn a 3.0 GPA or better in full-time, college-level work.
 Developmental courses will not be considered when calculating a GPA.